 “Western Marine & Salvage Co.”
 Glass negative.
 1925.
 Library of Congress: National Photo Company Collection.
 Call Number: LC-F8- 35368 [P&P]

-The move to Mallows Bay did not solve the company’s problems, however, as new protests now came from Maryland watermen.
-To avoid relocating the ships again, the company began disposing of the vessels more quickly, most notably on November 7, 1925 when 31 ships were set aflame at once and their burned-out hulls towed further into the bay for salvaging.
-Disposing of ships en masse did not become the standard procedure, however, and the salvage operations returned to their slower pace.
-They continued until 1931, when the plummeting price of scrap metal forced WM&SC to suspend their work and to ultimately declare bankruptcy.
-Though WM&SC ceased to exist, a large number of beached and sunken vessels remained in Mallows Bay, scavenged for scrap by locals and inhabited by wildlife.
+However, the move to Mallows Bay did not solve the company’s problems, as new protests now came from Maryland watermen.
+To avoid relocating the ships again, the company began disposing of the vessels more quickly, most notably on November 7, 1925, when 31 ships were set aflame at once, and their burned-out hulls were towed further into the bay for salvaging.
+However, disposing of ships en masse did not become the standard procedure, and the salvage operations returned to their slower pace.
+They continued until 1931, when the plummeting price of scrap metal forced WM&SC to suspend their work and ultimately declare bankruptcy.
+Though WM&SC ceased to exist, many beached and sunken vessels remained in Mallows Bay, scavenged for scrap by locals and inhabited by wildlife.

 In the 1980s and 1990s, efforts were undertaken to study and document the wrecks at Mallow’s Bay.
 In addition to the wooden ships built for the EFC, researchers also discovered a variety of other vessels, including eighteenth-century schooners, a Confederate blockade runner, a Revolutionary War-era longboat, barges, and a car ferry that had been abandoned there in the 1970s.
 The largest wreck group, however, was from the EFC’s wooden shipbuilding program, 88 in total.
 In October 2015, President Barack Obama announced that the National Oceanic and Atmospheric Administration was evaluating Mallows Bay for potential designation as a national marine sanctuary.

 The USSB’s efforts to construct a fleet to support the war effort ushered in a new era of American shipbuilding and created a need for a new generation of merchant mariners to sail those vessels.
-The USSB’s World War I shipbuilding program provided the government with valuable experience in planning and conducting a massive shipbuilding program, lessons that would prove crucial when the United States once again needed to rapidly build a merchant fleet to overcome worldwide shipping shortages and merchant shipping losses during World War II.
-The wrecks at Mallows Bay may not have fully served their intended purpose, however they now serve as an important ecological habitat that also preserves a significant era in U.S. maritime history.
+The USSB’s World War I shipbuilding program provided the government with valuable experience planning and conducting a massive shipbuilding program.
+These lessons would prove crucial when the United States once again needed to rapidly build a merchant fleet to overcome worldwide shipping shortages and merchant shipping losses during World War II.
+The wrecks at Mallows Bay may not have fully served their intended purpose.
+However, they now serve as an important ecological habitat that preserves a significant era in U.S. maritime history.